viamrobotics/docs/docs/components/board.md

 #### What can I use as my board?

-Generally, you should use a small computing device with GPIO pins or a desktop computer outfitted with a GPIO peripheral.
+Generally, you should use a single-board computer with GPIO pins or a computer outfitted with a GPIO peripheral.

 Both of these options enable your board to act as both the signal wire and software hub of your robot, running `viam-server` and sending signals to the other components of the robot.

-**Small Computing Device with GPIO Pins:**
+**Single-Board Computer with GPIO Pins:**

-This refers to single-board computers like the [Raspberry Pi](/installation/prepare/rpi-setup/), [BeagleBone](/installation/prepare/beaglebone-install/), and [Jetson](/installation/prepare/jetson-nano-setup/).
+This refers to boards like the [Raspberry Pi](/installation/prepare/rpi-setup/), [BeagleBone](/installation/prepare/beaglebone-install/), and [Jetson](/installation/prepare/jetson-nano-setup/).

 These are all small computing devices outfitted with GPIO pins that are capable of advanced computation, including running `viam-server`.